hotio/website/docs/containers/qbittorrent.md

 curl -ksG -u "${TORGUARD_USER}":"${TORGUARD_PASS}" --data-urlencode "public-key=${pubkey}" "https://${wgserver}/api/v1/setup"
 ```

-You will also have to add these additional environment variables `-e TORGUARD_USER="ServiceUsername" -e TORGUARD_PASS="ServicePassword"` or fill them in into the script directly (see `curl` command).
+You will also have to add the additional environment variables `TORGUARD_USER` and `TORGUARD_PASS` or fill them in into the script directly (see `curl` command).
 These credentials can be found [here](https://torguard.net/clientarea.php?action=changepw).

 My experience with getting TorGuard working wasn't the smoothest journey to say the least.
 I had to click around quite a bit and finally after generating my 3rd config it worked.
 On the `Netherlands` server for example I didn't get any internet connectivity and at first I was unable to get port forwarding working on the `Germany` server.
 All of a sudden after generating the 3rd config and also pasting in the ip found under `My Fixed IPs`, that seems to populate when doing a Port Forward Request, I managed to get port forwarding working.
 So don't give up too soon, it can all work eventually.

 ## Executing your own scripts

-If you have a need to do additional stuff when the container starts or stops, you can mount your script with `-v /docker/host/my-script.sh:/etc/cont-init.d/99-my-script` to execute your script on container start or `-v /docker/host/my-script.sh:/etc/cont-finish.d/99-my-script` to execute it when the container stops.
+If you have a need to do additional stuff when the container starts or stops, you can mount your script with the volume `/docker/host/my-script.sh:/etc/cont-init.d/99-my-script` to execute your script on container start or `/docker/host/my-script.sh:/etc/cont-finish.d/99-my-script` to execute it when the container stops.
 An example script can be seen below.

 ```shell
 #!/usr/bin/with-contenv bash